fleetdm/fleet/handbook/engineering/README.md

 3. Comment on the GitHub issue and at-mention the PM and anyone listed in the requester field.
 4. If `customer-` labels are applied to the user story, at-mention the [VP of Customer Success](https://fleetdm.com/handbook/customer-success#team).

-### Development in vulnerabilities and nvd repositories
+### Make changes to the vulnerabilities and nvd repositories
 The [nvd](https://github.com/fleetdm/nvd) and [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories continuously create output files that are downloaded and used by our customers' Fleet servers.
 They run code that is managed in two places:
 1. The code and workflows in their respective repository.